mWater/minimongo/README.md

 **shortcut**: (default false) true to return `findOne` results if any matching result is found in the local database.
 Useful for documents that change rarely.

+**useLocalOnRemoteError**: (default true) true to use local results if the remote find fails.
+Only applies if interim is false.

 To keep a local database and a remote database in sync, create a HybridDb:

 ```